Timing Attack

 Preamble

-Fixed the exponent k
+Fixed the exponent d

-also depends on the current value of A
+bit and on the current value of A

 , and thus depends on the base m